Citizen Watch: Atomic timekeeping

 Citizen launched the world's first multi-band atomic timekeeping watch in 1993 and has remained a pioneer of this field.
 Synchronized to atomic clocks, these watches are accurate to within one second in one hundred thousand years.

 The Skyhawk A-T line features radio-controlled timekeeping.
 The watches can synchronize with radio clocks in Japan, North America, and Europe, automatically selecting the correct frequency by location.
 The watch actually tracks two time zones—home and world—but synchronizes to the 'home' zone.
 When traveling, the user may swap the 'home' and 'world' zones, thereby enabling proper time signal reception on a different continent while retaining the other time.
 The day, date, and daylight saving time settings are set automatically when the watch is synchronized.
 These features are comparable to the synchronization with atomic clocks found in Casio Wave Ceptor watches.

-The Perpetual Chrono A-T synchronizes with the atomic clocks in Colorado or Germany, depending on signal strength and location, and incorporates Eco-Drive technology, so it does not require a battery.
+The Perpetual Chrono A-T synchronizes with the atomic clocks in Colorado or Germany, depending on signal strength and location, and incorporates Eco-Drive technology, so it does not require replacement batteries.

-Bulova UHF movement
+Bulova Precisionist movement

-In 2010, Miyota (Citizen Watch) of Japan introduced a newly developed movement (UHF 262 kHz) that uses a three-prong quartz crystal for the Precisionist or Accutron II line, a new type of quartz watch with ultra-high frequency (262.144 kHz) which is claimed to be accurate to +/− 10 seconds a year and has a smooth sweeping second hand rather than one that jumps each second.
+In 2010, Miyota (Citizen Watch) of Japan introduced a newly developed movement that uses a three-prong quartz crystal torsional resonator, with eight times the vibration frequency of a traditional quartz watch, for the Precisionist or Accutron II line, a new type of quartz watch which is claimed to be accurate to +/− 10 seconds a year and has a smooth sweeping second hand rather than one that jumps each second.